Overwriting a Dataset Using Store¶

 2. Modify the Store Operation¶

-To change the output settings for the store operation, first, you need to select the operation block on the canvas.
-Then, choose "Modify" in the details pane.
-Here, you can toggle the output dataset from "New Dataset" to the dataset you imported.
+To change the output settings for the store operation, select the Store operation block on the canvas and toggle the output dataset from "New Dataset" to the dataset you imported.
+Click Apply.

 An alert will appear when you select the target dataset that you will risk overwriting data.
 Double check the dataset you have selected before you run your dataflow or you risk losing data.